Jean-de-Dieu Soult

 Following the second restoration, Soult went into exile in Germany.
 In 1819 he was recalled to France and returned to royal favour, and in 1830 he was made Minister of War after the July Revolution.
 Soult oversaw reforms of the French military and was responsible for the creation of the French Foreign Legion.
-Under King Louis Philippe, he was three times French prime minister from 1832 to 1834, almost a year between 1839 and 1840 and from 1840 to 1847.
+Under King Louis Philippe I, he was three times French prime minister from 1832 to 1834, almost a year between 1839 and 1840 and from 1840 to 1847.
 In 1847, he was awarded the title Marshal General of France.
 Soult again declared himself a Republican after Louis Philippe's overthrow in the French Revolution of 1848.
 He died in 1851.

 During his military career, Soult amassed a large collection of paintings, many during his time in Spain.
 The collection was dispersed in a sale following Soult's death.